textileio/textile/README.md

 ### Creating a private bucket

-Bucket encryption (AES-CTR + AES-512 HMAC) happens entirely within the Buckets daemon, meaning that your data is encrypted on the way in, and decrypted on the way out.
+Bucket encryption (AES-CTR + AES-512 HMAC) happens entirely within the Buckets daemon, meaning your data gets encrypted on the way in, and decrypted on the way out.
 This type of encryption has two goals:

 - Obfuscate bucket data / files (the normal goal of encryption)
 - Obfuscate directory structure, which amounts to encrypting [IPLD](https://ipld.io/) nodes and their links.

-As a result of these goals, encrypted buckets are referred to as _private buckets_.
+As a result of these goals, we refer to encrypted buckets as _private buckets_.
 Read more about bucket encryption [here](https://docs.textile.io/buckets/#encryption).

 To create a new private bucket, use the `--private` flag with `buck` init or respond `y` when prompted.